Mass mobilization: Government mass mobilization

 Governments can promote mass mobilization to support the causes they promote.
 Many governments attempt to mobilize the population to participate in elections and other voting events.
 In particular, it is important for political parties in any country to be able to mobilize voters in order to gain support for their party, which affects voter turnout in general.

 Examples

 Nazi Germany applied mass mobilization techniques to win support for their policies.
 The Nazi Party mobilized the population with mass meetings, parades, and other gatherings.
 These events appealed to the people's emotions.

-North Korea frequently employs mass mobilization to convene its people to publicly express loyalty around important events and holidays.
-Mobilization is also used to acquire workforce for tasks such as construction, farm work, keeping public places clean, and urgent disaster relief.
+North Korea frequently employs mass mobilization to convince its people to publicly express loyalty around important events and holidays.
+Mobilization is also used to acquire a workforce for tasks such as construction, farm work, keeping public places clean, and urgent disaster relief.
 Mass mobilization is also used to acquire hard currency.
 Participating in mobilization campaigns is mandatory and failure to appear may result in penalties.
 However, for some, it is possible to bribe themselves out of the duty.